ChiragKotian/ChiragKotian/README.md

 - 👋 Hi, I’m @ChiragKotian
-- 👀 I’m interested in electronics, IOT, designing circuits, etc.
+- 👀 I’m interested in electronics, IOT, designing circuits, drones, robotics, etc.
 - 🌱 I’m currently studying at IIT Tirupati, B.Tech in Electrical engineering
-- 💞️ I’m looking to collaborate on any project related to elctronics, drones or robotics
+- 💞️ I’m looking to collaborate on any project related to electronics, drones or robotics
 - 📫 How to reach me: contact me by shooting me a mail (Youtube channel email-id) at cls010522@gmail.com

 Description:
-I'm an electronics enthusiast, working with electronics since my childhood.
-I like building complex electronic circuits and interfacing with microcontrollers using which I have built many technical projects, especially IOT ones which went on to represent the institutes I was studying at the district level.
-I have immense experience using microcontrollers like Arduino, single-board computers like Raspberry PI and many shields and sensors based around them.
-I have a very good experience in the field of drones and robotics.
-Coding in C++ is also one of the skills in my bag.
-I have completed many specialisation courses on IOT through Coursera.
-I am also good at 3D CAD modelling and 3D printing.
-I also have a good experience working with MATLAB and Simulink.
+Experienced and passionate electronics enthusiast with a strong track record in designing and constructing intricate electronic circuits and seamlessly integrating them with microcontrollers.
+Proficient in developing innovative IoT projects, some of which have been selected to represent my educational institutions at the district and national levels.
+Skilled in working with drones and proficient in utilizing the Robot Operating System (ROS).
+Extensive expertise in utilizing popular microcontrollers like Arduino, single-board computers like Raspberry Pi, and an extensive range of shields and sensors.
+Proficient in coding in C++ and Python to create robust and efficient solutions.
+Well-versed in 3D CAD modelling and 3D printing techniques.
+Additionally, possess solid experience with MATLAB and Simulink.
 <!---
 ChiragKotian/ChiragKotian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.